furkantekkartal/linux/Bash.md

 ### Pipes and Filters
 * Use "|" sybol to run more than 1 command.
-* left command`s output will be right command`s input and so on.
+* Left command's output will be right command's input.

 For example;
 ![computer information](./images/2024-02-01_01-24-35.png)